UesleiJf/projeto-yii2/README.md

 At the end of the project, a Docker container will be created for API availability.

+It is not defined for which purpose or segment this project can be used in the future.

 Created by Ueslei J. F. da Silva